-The International Multimedia Journalism is a joint MA programme based in Beijing Foreign Studies University, China, with the degree awarded by the University of Bolton in the UK.
+The MA in International Multimedia Journalism is a collaboration based in Beijing Foreign Studies University, China.
+The degree is awarded by the University of Bolton in the UK.

 The global media economy is being transformed.
 With major changes in the way stories are produced, circulated and consumed, today’s visual journalists and storytellers need new skills to meet the challenges and take advantage of new opportunities.

-Current #IMMJMA students – This site provides you with a central hub for study information and resources.
-It includes official programme and module information; assignment briefs; deadlines; reading lists; workshop & lecture notes; calendars; as well as a ton of resources to support your study.
-Please don’t forget to check in weekly.
+Dear current students, this site provides you with a central hub for program information and learning resources.
+It includes official program and module information; assignment briefs; deadlines; reading lists; workshop & lecture notes; calendars – as well as a ton of resources to support your study.
+Please don’t forget to check in regularly.

-This site does not include the University of Bolton’s Student Policy Zone however and you should make sure you have that bookmarked and familiarise yourself with the information there too.
+This site does not cover the University of Bolton’s Student Policy Zone and you will need to bookmark and familiarise yourself with the information there too.

-Not an IMMJ student? – If you are not an #immjma student but interested in multimedia or visual journalism – you are welcome to browse the site, and you’ll find some good resources.
+Not an IMMJ student? – If you are not an IMMJ student but are interested in multimedia or visual journalism – you are welcome to browse the site, you’ll find some good resources.
 However many pages are just for students and password protected.
-If you’d like to find out more about the program head over to our public facing site at wwwimmj-ma.org
+If you’d like to find out more about the program head over to our public-facing site at http://www.immj-ma.org.
+You can also follow our public-facing Facebook Page and our podcast.

-- Multimedia Train – Supports you with learning the 6 basic core skills covered in Term 1
+- Multimedia Train – Supports learning for basic core skills learning covered in T1

-- Contently Page – Here you will find an updated collection of multimedia projects and stories to analyze and inspire
+- Contently Page – Here you will find an older collection of multimedia projects and stories to analyze and inspire it’s useful to compare earlier works with the more recent works on the Padlet page above.

-- The Masterclass Podcast – Lessons in audio reporting from some of the best audio journalists in the world (many of the reporting tips apply to all mediums)
+- The Masterclass Podcast – Lessons in audio reporting from some of the best audio journalists in the world (Most of the reporting tips apply to all mediums, it’s a great listen for your first few weeks!)

 - The BBC News Style Guide – Any writing you do should follow this style guide

-- The Depth of Field column – Get a monthly dose of photography inspiration – co-curated by our Theory Lecturer Yan Cong
+- The Depth of Field column – Get a monthly dose of photography inspiration – co-curated by Chinese Photographers and editors.

 - Making Sense of the News: News Literacy Lessons for Digital Citizens This is a compulsory course in Term 1 and all students must enroll.